-But this story is true, just like the quality you will find in both the build and sound of their acoustic guitars, like the Epiphone DR-100 song maker!
-There have been many popular players and incredibly rich history behind Epiphone guitars.
+But this story is true.
+Just like the quality you can find in the sound of their acoustic guitars.
+The Epiphone DR-100 song maker is one of them!
+There is an incredibly rich history behind Epiphone guitars.

-The DR-100 brings the legendary Epiphone tone to beginners with a rigid build, balanced sound and some great feel for an entry level guitar!
-Join us as we take a deeper look into this acoustic and see what it has to offer, and why it made our list.
+The DR-100 brings the legendary Epiphone tone to beginners.
+All with a rigid build, balanced sound, and some great feel for an entry-level guitar!
+Join us as we take a deeper look into this acoustic and see what it has to offer.

-Let’s take a look at some key features of the Epiphone DR-100 Song Maker Acoustic guitar.
+Let’s take a look at some key specifications of the Epiphone DR-100 Song Maker Acoustic guitar.

 - Laminate Spruce top

 - Dreadnought Body Shape

 - Well Balanced Sound